openlibhums/consortial_billing/how-olh-calculates-supporter-fees.md

 This is what we have to do each year:

-  - put up base fees by inflation, usually around 3%, but more recently
+- Put up base fees by inflation, usually around 3%, but more recently.
-  - download new GNI per capita tables from the World Bank
+- Download new GNI per capita tables from the World Bank.
-  - download new exchange rate data from the World Bank
+- Download new exchange rate data from the World Bank.